What is Girls Rock! Canberra?

 Do you teach anything besides rock music?

 Absolutely!
-The young people who come to Girls Rock! are encouraged to explore all genres and types of music that interest them, from country to rap to heavy metal and more.
-We are all about teaching girls, and trans and gender-diverse people to creatively express themselves with music, and they are certainly not confined to only performing one style.
+The young people who come to our camp are encouraged to explore all genres and types of music that interest them, from country to rap to heavy metal and more.
+We are all about teaching young people of marginalised gender identities to creatively express themselves through music, and they are certainly not confined to only performing one style.

-What is the age range for Girls Rock!
-Canberra?
+What is the age range for Rock Camp?

-GR!C’s camp is open to girls, and trans (regardless of identity) and gender-diverse young people aged 10-17 years old.
+GR!C’s camp is open to young people of marginalised gender identities aged 10-17 years old.

 I don’t have any musical experience – can I attend?

 Yes!
 No musical experience is necessary and we provide instruments for all campers.
 All you need is a desire to rock out!

 Campers will have the choice of learning electric guitar, drums, vocals, bass or electronic music.
 We have instructors for all these instruments.
 Additionally, the campers will form their own bands and learn to write their own songs.
 They will perform these songs at a showcase scheduled at the end of their camp session.

 There’s more than one instrument I’m interested in.
 I can’t decide which to pick!

 We ask you to focus on one instrument for instruction for the week, but you don’t have to play that instrument in your band – you can study drums in your classes and play guitar in your band (if your bandmates are cool with that).
 Also, remember that camp is only one week long – you can start a band with other campers after camp, or with your friends from school, and play a completely different instrument.